 It is hence clear that relating peak SEP intensities in space to coronal activity involves many parameters.
 The research presented here yields a new type of statistical evidence for the mixed flare-CME contribution to SEPs suspected earlier (Kallenrode, 2003).
 This is physically plausible: the only means to avoid a flare contribution to SEP events is to confine the flare-accelerated particles in coronal magnetic structures.
-It seems that the number of electrons in space is indeed only a very small fraction of the numbers required for the hard X-ray (Krucker et al., 2007) or gamma-ray (Ramaty et al., 1993) emission, while the number of protons in space may be smaller or larger than the number required for nuclear gamma-rays at the Sun (Ramaty et al., 1993).
-But the vast majority of the SEP events of our sample show evidence that flareaccelerated particles escape to interplanetary space, probably along pre-existing open magnetic field lines.
+It seems that the number of electrons in space is indeed only a very small fraction of the numbers required for the hard X-ray (Krucker et al., 2007) or gamma-ray (Ramaty et al., 1993) emission, while there may be fewer or more protons in space than required for nuclear gamma-rays at the Sun (Ramaty et al., 1993).
+But most of the SEP events of our sample show evidence that flare-accelerated particles escape into interplanetary space, probably along pre-existing open magnetic-field lines.
 The few cases where the flare-accelerated particles appear to be confined have rather low SEP intensities.
-The evidence of a mixed flare-CME contribution pertains to protons of a few tens of MeV and to nearrelativistic electrons.
+The evidence of a mixed flare-CME contribution pertains to protons of a few tens of MeV and to near-relativistic electrons.
 Dierckxsens et al. (2014) showed that the correlation between SEP intensities and SXR peak flux increases with increasing particle energy, while the correlation with CME speed decreases.
 The correlation appears more pronounced with CME speed than with SXR peak flux at low energies, while the converse is true at high energies.
 The transition occurs in the 10-20 MeV range, but the error bars are large.
 This trend is consistent with scenarios with energy-dependent contributions of the two candidate processes, where CME shock acceleration dominates at the lower energies, while flare-related acceleration dominates at high energies (Klein and Trottet, 2001; Cane, Erickson, and Prestage, 2002; Cane and Lario, 2006).

 Acknowledgements The authors acknowledge D. Boscher (ONERA Toulouse) for making the IPODE database of GOES particle measurements available to us.
-We acknowledge the generous supply of data from the ACE/EPAM particle instrument, the GOES particle and soft X-ray detectors, the Wind/WAVES radio spectrograph, the RSTN and NoRP radio instruments, and the Radio Monitoring web site http://secchirh.obspm.fr/index.php at Paris Observatory.
+We acknowledge the generous supply of data from the ACE/EPAM particle instrument, the GOES particle and soft X-ray detectors, the Wind/WAVES radio spectrograph, the RSTN and NoRP radio instruments, and the Radio Monitoring web site http://seechirh.obspm.ft/index.php at Paris Observatory.
 Extensive use was made of the CME catalogue generated and maintained at the CDAW Data Center by NASA and The Catholic University of America in cooperation with the Naval Research Laboratory.
 SOHO is a project of international cooperation between ESA and NASA.
 The work presented here benefitted from partial financial support and from scientific cooperation within the SEPServer (Grant Agreement No. 262773) and HESPE (Grant Agreement No. 263086) projects of the 7th Framework programme of the European Union.
-This research was carried out within a collaboration between Egypt and France funded through the IMHOTEP programme (contracts 23190YB and 27471UK).
-We are grateful to the Egyptian coordinator, Dr. M. Shaltout, for his support.
+This research was carried out within a collaboration between Egypt and France funded through the IMHOTEP programme (contracts 23190YB and 274711UK).
+We are grateful to the Egyptian coordinator, M. Shaltout, for his support.
 We also acknowledge support by the Centre National d'Etudes Spatiales (CNES).
-The referee and the editor are thanked for their careful reading of the manuscript and helpful comments.
+The referee is thanked for the careful reading of the manuscript and helpful comments.